alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 with data (called "bundles" supplied via a launching "intent") means you are designing components which can easily be tested inside a container.
 Yet, the recent changes to the tooling environments, namely Android Studio and gradle, have relegated the implementation and integration of testing to the bottom of the to-do list.
-It simply is not easy or obvious about how to add tests, especially UI tests via Robotium.
+It simply is not easy or obvious right now to add tests, especially UI tests via Robotium.

 I recently discovered Calabash, and it has changed my relationship to testing Android applications.
 Here is a easy to use android (and iOS) testing harness that works using Cucumber feature scripts.
 It is simple to get started with and has immense power because